Clauvin/Quarter_Circle_Forward_PUNCH_Mod/README.md

 17. Reworking of other Custom Modifiers to have more mini-characters, IF I'm fine with the results above
 18. Update of beta art and sound assets to v1.0
 19. Polishing, refactoring, balancing - mostly reducing the Issues list size.

-(and here we reach v1.0)

 20. Translation of the mod to PT-BR. (all future milestones will launch with EN localization, PT-BR will come after a round of balancing)
 21. Focus in T. Hawk relic (only in his relic because it will trigger events, and that's different from all the other relics so far)
 22. Relics inspired by Fei Long and Deejay. (number unknown)
 23. Synergy and adaptation with Infinite Spire.
 (Black cards?
 Black cards. o9)
 24. Synergy with Halation.
 (Simulated Spire?
 Yep.)
 25. Synergy and adaptation with other mods.
 (Googly Eyes included)

-And MAYBE in the future, for a v2.0 (not making promises here)

 26. Elite monsters.
 27. Extra events.
 28. Cards inspired by moves of fighting games (and here I include Smash), that can be get through events or other mod's access to a hidden character.